Skip to main content

 Software Assurance Forum for Excellence in Code (SAFECode), Practical Security Stories and Security Tasks for Agile Development Environments

-Translates secure development practices into a language and format that Agile practitioners can more readily act upon as part of a standard Agile methodology
+Translates secure development practices into a language and format that agile practitioners can more readily act upon as part of a standard agile methodology

 SAFECode, Fundamental Practices for Secure Software Development: Essential Elements of a Secure Development Life Cycle Program, Third Edition

-Authoritative best practices guide written by SAFECode members to help software developers, development organizations, and technology users initiate or improve their software assurance programs and encourage the industry-wide adoption of fundamental secure development practices
+A best practices guide written by SAFECode members to help software developers, development organizations, and technology users initiate or improve their software assurance programs and encourage the industry-wide adoption of fundamental secure development practices

 SAFECode, Software Integrity Controls: An Assurance-Based Approach to Minimizing Risks in the Software Supply Chain